msauerberg/BlogStuff/content/authors/admin/_index.md

 bio:
 ---

-I joined the research group "Health & Longevity" at the Vienna Institute of Demography in August 2017.
-My work focuses on the measurement of health and mortality.
+My research interest focuses generally on analyzing and understanding health and mortality levels and trends.
+I am a big R fan and enjoy causal coding and data vizualisation.
+Further, the methodological challanges of measuring health and mortality caught my interest.
 This webpage includes mainly information on my research but I might also post about not work-related topics.